 Hun Chung Lee

-After receiving his BFA and MFA in ceramic sculpture from Hongik University in Seoul, Lee came to the United States to obtain a second MFA in sculpture from the San Francisco Art Institute, staying on as a teaching assistant for a year after graduation.
-He then pursued his PhD in Architecture in Korea.
-His work has been exhibited widely throughout Korea and in the United States.
+Born and based in Seoul, Hun Chung Lee earned his BFA and MFA in ceramic sculpture from Hongik University in Seoul, before moving to the United States to obtain a second MFA in sculpture from the San Francisco Art Institute.
+He then pursued a PhD in architecture in Korea.
+The range of Lee’s education speaks to his diverging aesthetic and conceptual interests and his vision to merge the seemingly distinct disciplines of art, design, and architecture into a singular whole.